DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 When processing an order at the checkout, you need to determine how much is available in the customer's Account Card.
 The `dryRun` endpoint can provide this information if you send a request with the value of `nsf` attribute set to `false`.
 This tells Lightrail to return a best-effort would-be Transaction instead of a not-sufficient-funds (NSF) error if the Card's available value is not enough for the Transaction.

-For example, assuming the customer wants to check out a cart with $253.35 balance, the `dryRun` request will look like the following.
+For example, assuming the customer wants to check out a cart with $253.35 balance, using a Card with $50 principal value and a $5 conditional promotion (as discussed above), the `dryRun` request will look like the following.
 This asks the Lightrail API to simulate a Transaction with the value of $253.35 on the provided Card and in case of insufficient funds, return the maximum the Card can spend in this Transaction:

 ```javascript
 POST https://www.lightrail.com/v1/cards/{cardId}/transactions/dryRun